What you really need to know about Video Conferencing Systems

 Endpoints that support H.239 will receive the dual streams and display the desktop graphics and far-end video in separate windows.
 Endpoints that don't support H.239 will display the shared desktop graphics instead of the far-end video whilst data is shared and revert back to displaying the far-end video when sharing is stopped.

-In the meantime, Microsoft have developed their proprietary Remote Desktop Protocol - RDP and use it within Lync 2013 and Skype for Business 2015 for Application Sharing between clients.
+Microsoft have also developed their proprietary Remote Desktop Protocol - RDP and use it within Lync 2013 and Skype for Business for Application Sharing between clients.
 RDP is an extension of the ITU-T T.128 standard for Multipoint Applications Sharing that sits under the T.120 umbrella standard that was originally used by Microsofts NetMeeting application.

-As other SIP and H.323 standards based videoconferencing endpoints typically DO NOT understand RDP, this presents many challenges, especially if you want to share the Skype for Business clients applications with other SIP or H.323 uesrs.
+As other SIP and H.323 standards based videoconferencing endpoints typically DO NOT understand RDP or VbSS, this presents many challenges, especially if you want to share the Skype for Business clients applications with other SIP or H.323 uesrs.